Updated June 23, 2025

 For more information on the project, accessing Reds Meadow and Devils Postpile National Monument, campgrounds, wilderness permits, Reds Meadow Resort and Pack Station, and the ESTA shuttle schedule, please visit the Inyo National Forest Reds Meadow Road Reconstruction Project page.

-Yosemite National Park Reservation System TBD
+Yosemite National Park Reservation System

 New Fees for June Lake Beach Day-Use